NGnius/rc-servers/README.md

 If you can program or are learning Rust, pull requests are appreciated!
 If you can't and would prefer not to learn, reporting issues is also welcome.

 If you'd like to discuss, contact NGnius on Signal `rfc.1149` or email `ngniusness@gmail.com`.
 I'll make a Signal group chat if there's enough interest.

+# Acknowledgements

+A big thanks to the RC15 team for their work on deobfuscating Robocraft .NET assemblies and specifically to RandomScientist for hooking me up with a deobfuscated assembly.
+Without them, progress would have been too slow and frustrating.

+Thanks for the moral support from community members who reached out and the few IRL people who I went into unnecessary detail with.